Cloud Providers

 Cloudflare client

-Cloudflare is a cloud services provider that offers a variety of services, including free static hosting with Cloudflare Pages.
+Cloudflare is a cloud services provider that offers a variety of services, including free hosting with Cloudflare Workers.
 You will need a Cloudflare account to follow these instructions.

 Make sure you are logged in with the Cloudflare's CLI called Wrangler.
 You can log in by running: